 This course studies the basics of retailing and emphasizes the development of retail institutions, store layout and design, merchandising, pricing and problems retailers experience in today's business environment.
 Offered every semester.

 This course addresses web-based fashion and retailing business issues.
 On the one hand it explores the influence of technology on fashion products development.
 On the other hand it explores the role that technology plays at various levels of the retail business including supply chain development, retail channel management and consumer shopping experience.
+Offered online and offered on campus only in Spring semester.

 An advanced course that moves beyond the scope of MKT 222, this course is geared to the retailing major.
 Store operations, human relations, information technologies, shopping center management, merchandising policies and industry trend analysis are covered.
 Guest speakers and study tours to retail companies are included.
 Writing intensive course.